-Skipton Beer Festival 2018 is back again and will be held at Ermysted’s Grammar School.
+Skipton Beer Festival 2019 is coming up and, again, will be at Ermysted’s Grammar School.
+This year it will be the Thursday, Friday and Saturday following the Easter break so easy to remember.
 The venue is very handy for the facilities of Skipton town centre, including its many good pubs, and only 12 minutes walk from the bus and train stations.